10.c.1 Remittance Costs as a Proportion of the Amount Remitted

 Data is accurate as of January 17, 2020

-10.c.1 Remittance Costs as a Proportion of the Amount Remitted Sustainable Development Goals
+10.c.1 Remittance Costs as a Proportion of the Amount Remitted in the Sustainable Development Goals

 10. Reduce inequality within and among countries